Information

 CLIMATE

-Toronto's seasons are easily distinguishable from
+Toronto's seasons are

 one another, with extreme weather conditions often experienced in both